 What to Watch: Could North Carolina backtrack affect Texas?

-There are 2 comments on the The Miami Herald story from 12 hrs ago, titled What to Watch: Could North Carolina backtrack affect Texas?.
-In it, The Miami Herald reports that:
+There are 3 comments on the Valley Morning Star story from 14 hrs ago, titled What to Watch: Could North Carolina backtrack affect Texas?.
+In it, Valley Morning Star reports that:

 |